ldeo-glaciology/glaciology-intro-book/_sources/sections/ice_flow/u_bar_and_lliboutry.md

 $$

 ## Mean velocity
-We can compute the mean velocity from this by integrating vertically and dividing by $H$:
+We can compute the mean horizontal velocity from this by integrating vertically and dividing by $H$:

 $$
 \overline{u} = \frac{2A}{n+2} \left(\rho g \alpha \right)^n  H^{n+1}.